lsst-ts/ts_mtdome/doc/index.rst

 The primary classes are:

-* `DomeCsc`: controller for the auxiliary telescope dome.
+* `DomeCsc`: controller for the Simonyi Survey Telescope dome.
 * `MockDomeController`: simulator for the dome TCP/IP interface.

 Run the ``Dome`` controller  using ``bin/run_Dome.py`` (which only exists after you build the package).